MortalityReporting/RavenDocs/docs/source/userManual/mdiStandard.rst

 MDI-to-EDRS
 ^^^^^^^^^^^
-MDI-to-EDRS workflow represents the interoperability between CMS and EDRS.
+MDI-to-EDRS workflow represents the interoperability between MDI case management system (CMS) and state's electronic death registration system (EDRS).
 As it happens in most states, the case is mostly created by funeral director.
 Thus, this workflow begins with an initial case created at the EDRS.
 CMS first searches EDRS for a case and retrieve the case with limited decedent's demographics.
 CMS may update the case during the journey of the death investigation.
 When the investigation is completed,